Pat's Roanoke Valley Rebels Page

 And (we were told) the Blazers weren't much better.
 They were said to be dirty bastards who had put bounties on the heads of several of our players.
 Rebel Wayne Horne, a former Blazer, was apparently telephoned and warned of this by his old Syracuse friend Ray Addouno.
 Ray was the captain of the Blazers and had led the entire EHL by scoring 170 points (54 goals, 116 assists) that year.
 After this was reported in the Roanoke media, Ray became the one "good guy" on the Blazers.
 We booed the others but always cheered him.

 I have since come to regard the Blazers as being a damn good hockey team.
-That part of New York loves and produces tough hockey players (I know; I go watch the Carolina Hurricanes who have Erik Cole from Oswego!).
+That part of New York loves and produces tough hockey players (I know; when I saw the Carolina Hurricanes win the Stanley Cup in 2006, they had a tough guy named Erik Cole from Oswego!).
 I credit (or blame) the local media for whipping us into a frenzy; I suppose it was good, as the hoopla helped pack the building during the series but I've always been curious as to its accuracy.
 I've sought to contact some Blazer fans from that era to see how it looked from their side and if you are one, please drop me a line.

 Rebels Program from 1972-73 Season